SidharthArya/SidharthArya/AWESOME-STARS.md

 - [OAI/OpenAPI-Specification](https://github.com/OAI/OpenAPI-Specification) - The OpenAPI Specification Repository
 - [mdn/content](https://github.com/mdn/content) - The official source for MDN Web Docs content.
 Home to over 14,000 pages of documentation about HTML, CSS, JS, HTTP, Web APIs, and more.
 - [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands
-- [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
-Crack LeetCode, not only how, but also why.
+- [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - Crack LeetCode, not only how, but also why.
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.

 ## Mojo